ResidenciaTICBrisa/03_Robotica/ros2/compiling-for-arm-based-systems.md

 ## Instructions

+### Bootstraping a chroot

+This step is required if you wish to compile and install ROS2 on a ARM-based SBC.

 1. Run, with administrator priviledges,the script `bootstrap-chroot-32.sh` or
 `bootstrap-chroot-64.sh`, depending on the Operating System installed on your Single Board Computer.
 This step will be successfull if Git can be successfully installed after authorising uts installation.

+### Compiling and installing on Ubuntu-based Systems

+After setting the `chroot` up, you must run one of the compilation and installation scripts.
+The version will depend on the architecture and the operating system on your SBC.

-2. Run, with administrator priviledges,the script `install-ros2-32.sh` or
+1. Run, with administrator priviledges,the script
+`ubuntu-compile-install-ros2-32.sh` or `ubuntu-compile-install-ros2-64.sh`,
-`install-ros2-64.sh`, depending on the Operating System installed on your Single Board Computer.
+depending on the Operating System installed on your Single Board Computer.
-3. Authorise the operations inside the *chrooted* environment using the `CHROOTED_USER`'s password defined in the `chroot-env-vars.sh` script.
+2. Authorise the operations inside the *chrooted* environment using the `CHROOTED_USER`'s password defined in the `chroot-env-vars.sh` script.
-4. ROS will be installed on the `CHROOTED_USER`'s home directory.
+3. ROS will be installed on the `CHROOTED_USER`'s home directory.
 Depending on your operating system, you may need to install `ros-dev-tools` or a similar package.